History of Posters

 Everything changed with the birth of the lithographic printing in 1796.
 Lithography was invented by Alois Senefelder in Austria when he was searching for an alternative to expensive metal plate engraving.
 He offered a series of lithos, metal or stone carvings, tinted with ink to make a print.
 The printed image was reversed, so images and words were to be drawn backwards.
 In lithography letters could be hand drawn opening the way to type designs.
 Moreover, the mechanized process made it possible to produce numerous posters in all sizes and shapes.

 Soon the mass media embraced posters for promotional purposes in France and throughout Europe.
 Printed advertisements appeared in newspapers, theatre and opera shows in Paris started using "poster advertisements" to announce important events.
-Publishers and writers appreciated the newly appeared art.
+Publishers and writers appreciated the newly appeared poster art.
 In 19th century, great lithographic designers like Raffet, Gavarni and Johannot illustrated the most acclaimed masterpieces of French literary works.

-Lithography was a huge step forward, but at first it was too slow and expensive for poster production.
+Lithography was a huge step forward, but at first it was too slow and expensive for printing poster.
 A French artisan Jules Cheret, known as the Father of the Poster, changed the situation.
 He made huge contributions to printing and design techniques and made posters a remarkable innovation of the period.
-He introduced a breakthrough three stone lithographic process, which improved existing printing techniques.
-Every rainbow colour could be reproduced by only three stones " red, yellow and blue.
+He introduced a breakthrough three stone lithographic process, which improved existing printing poster techniques.
+Every rainbow colour could be reproduced by only three stones red, yellow and blue.
 Now it was possible to combine colour and texture with images and text.
 Although the process was difficult, the result was magnificent, hard to achieve even to this day.
 Finally, the lithographic poster became a powerful innovation and a dominant mass media in Europe and America.
 Big cities were transformed into "street art galleries" and ushered into the modern age of advertising.